Teeming with colorful tropical fish and marine life, Kealakekua Bay is one of the best snorkeling spots on the Big Island of Hawaii.

-- Watch out for the snack-stealing Indian mongoose.
+- Watch out for petty theft from Indian mongoose.
 There are aggressive Indian mongooses around the shores that seem to know that snorkelers have food.
-Make sure your food is sealed and placed in an area where it can’t be easily reached (I hung my bag from a tree branch).
+Make sure your food is sealed and placed in an area where it can’t be easily reached.

 The coral reef at Kealakekua Bay is fragile and slowly disappearing as more tourists visit the snorkeling site, so make sure to do your part to protect it.

 - Don’t step on any coral.
 Coral can look like rocks, but it is alive and considered an animal.
 Even a slight touch can harm the coral, and it can take years for it to recover, making it extremely important to not step on any coral.